mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### Customize grouping cell indent

-To increase the cell indent you can use `offsetMultiplier` prop exposed by `<GridTreeDataGroupingCell />` component and use it as `groupingColDef` renderCell.
+To change the default cell indent you can pass the `offsetMultiplier` prop to the `<GridTreeDataGroupingCell />` component and use it as `groupingColDef.renderCell`:

 ```tsx
 const groupingColDef = {